How can the Writing Centre help me?

 If you cannot find an appointment time due to time zone differences, please consider using our written feedback appointment: you can upload the document as early as you like, prior to the appointment time, and then check back anytime after the appointment end to find your feedback attached to the appointment).
 You can try the flexible drop-in appointment (no booking necessary and first come, first served) if you cannot make any of the scheduled appointment times.
 Drop-in times are listed on our booking site’s schedule.

 How do I use the waiting list?

 At the bottom of each day, in the lower right hand corner, there is a link to that day’s waiting list.

 Waiting list notifications can be sent via text message or email.
 Once you receive this notification, please log in as soon as possible to book the desired spot.
 Adding yourself to the waiting list only lets you know when the spot opens up, but does not prebook and guarantee you that spot.

 How do drop-in appointments work?

 We offer a time period each weekday afternoon where a drop-in tutor is available to help you with your written work for about 20 minutes.
 You cannot book these casual appointments.
-It is first-come, first-served and offers flexibility to those who cannot commit to or find a booked appointment time.
+It is first come, first served and offers flexibility to those who cannot commit to or find a booked appointment time.
 Check out our handy guide to using drop-ins.

-How much time do I have to cancel/edit an appointment?
+How do I cancel/edit an appointment?